Stephen S. Gao, PhD, Missouri University of Science and Technology

 Rupturing of continental lithosphere through the transitioning from continental rifting to sea floor spreading and the onset of passive continental margins has been a central question where the academic and petroleum industry communities have spent appreciated efforts addressing it.
 Understanding the evolution of these widespread structures has received significant attention from the petroleum industry community because these structures are sites of sediments accumulation where ~60% of all hydrocarbon resources are discovered.
 In this study we used remote sensing data to investigate present-day crustal deformation in the central Afar Depression of Ethiopia, where a transtion from continental to oceanic rifting is currently going on.
 We have successfully determined the current deformation field in our study area.
 In addition, we have also measured suface deformation associated with active volcanoes in Afar.

 Crustal deformation of East Central Block in the Afar Depression of Ethiopia and Djibouti was measured using the Envisat satellite, Advanced Synthetic Apeture Radar (ASAR), C-Band data to create ascending and descending interferograms.
-This study examined ASAR data collected over different time sequences since 2002-2010 of the horsts and grabens of the East Central Block, which is hypothesized to be the location of the Nubian-Arabian plate boundary in the Afar Depression.
+Data used in this study were collected over different time sequences between 2002-2010 over the East Central Block, which is hypothesized to be the location of the Nubian-Arabian plate boundary in the Afar Depression.
 Strain localization is expected to be manifested by a high phase change.
 For the East Central Block, 2 Pass + DEM interferometry was utilized to create 22, cm scale phase displacement maps, from 21 ASAR scences.
 In addition, mean surface velocity maps in cm/yr was create using 3-Pass + DEM interferometry for ASAR data from 2007, 2008, and 2009.
 Only master and slave pairs that had suitable perpendicular baselines (>500 m) were processed.